-The Social Security Research Centre (SSRC), now known as Social Wellbeing Research Centre (SWRC), was established in March 2011 at the Faculty of Economics and Administration (FEA), University of Malaya to initiate and carry out research, teaching and dissemination of evidence-based knowledge in the area of social security, including old age financial protection aimed at enhancing the understanding of this critical topic to promote economic development and social cohesion in Malaysia.
+The Social Wellbeing Research Centre (SWRC), previously known as Social Security Research Centre, was established in March 2011 at the Faculty of Economics and Administration (FEA), University of Malaya to initiate and carry out research, teaching and dissemination of evidence-based knowledge in the area of social security, including old age financial protection aimed at enhancing the understanding of this critical topic to promote economic development and social cohesion in Malaysia.

 To support research in social security in general and old-age financial protection in particular the Employees Provident Fund (EPF) of Malaysia has graciously provided an endowment fund to create the nation’s first endowed Chair in Old Age Financial Protection (OAFPC), now known as Social Wellbeing Chair (SWC), at University of Malaya.
 OAFPC has the over-riding objectives to help formulate policies to promote better social security and improve old age financial protection.